5 Things First-Time Thanksgiving Hosts Really Want You to Bring

 Between cleaning the house, setting the table, and cooking the food, Thanksgiving hosts have a lot on their plates.
 It takes a lot of effort to make sure everything is up to snuff.
 This is especially true when you don’t have years of experience under your belt — or any.

 For the first-timer, this holiday can be particularly overwhelming and, as a guest, you may be wondering how best to contribute to the meal.
-We asked this year's newbies, and here's what they really want you to bring.
+We asked a bunch of newbies, and here’s what they really want you to bring.

 1. A Bottle of Wine (or Two)